 The Tesla Model Y was launched in the US after the success of the Model 3.
 In fact, the Model Y is stated to share roughly 75% of the parts used to build the Model 3.
 Therefore, the Model Y is viewed by some as a slightly larger/taller variant of the Model 3.
-However, there are a couple of important notable differences.
-First, the Model Y is a hatchback, hence loading and unloading the Model Y is much easier than the Model 3 with its relatively small boot opening, also importantly the towing capacity of Model Y will be higher at 1,600 kg (3,500 ish lbs).
+However, there are a couple of important and notable differences.
+First, the Model Y is a hatchback, hence loading and unloading the Model Y is much easier than the Model 3, also importantly the towing capacity of the Model Y is higher at 1,600 kg.

 Key Tesla Model Y Specs